Smart goal-setting is what takes both individuals and companies a step closer to the things they wish to achieve.

-OKRs are mostly set quarterly on a company and team level.
-Individuals should never be pressured to set OKRs as personal OKRs can easily hurt your team.
-OKRs are meant to be ambitious, inspirational and, in most cases, achieving an OKR requires thinking outside of the box, trying new things, taking risks.
+OKRs are mostly set quarterly on company and team levels.
+OKRs are meant to be ambitious, inspirational, and, in most cases, achieving an OKR requires thinking outside of the box, trying new things, taking risks.
 And that is why OKRs are always divorced from compensation.

-Companies that deploy MBO-style performance management, review performance annually.
+Companies that use MBO-style management review performance annually.
 Objectives are set at the beginning of the year and then evaluated at the end.
 Goals tend to be broad and strategic versus focused and tactical.

 OKRs operate under the premise that goals need reviewing a lot more frequently.
 Instead, they are set quarterly and reviewed and updated every week during the Team OKR check-in.
 It allows an organization to take impactful opportunities and make decisions based on current information rather than wait an entire year to address important issues.

-MBO measurements and scores are a mix of “what I am going to do” and “how I am going to be evaluated”.
-This evaluation is narrowly focused on a particular individual and prioritizes output (how much effort was produced) rather than outcome (how did this effort impact the business).
+MBO evaluation and scores are a mix of “what I am going to do” and “how I am going to be evaluated”.
+This measurement is narrowly focused on a particular individual and prioritizes output (how much effort was produced) rather than outcome (how did this effort impact the business).

 MBO sets the stage for determining an employee’s level of compensation based on the annual performance review model.
 Goals like this always focus on individual performance and their progress is evaluated based on the targets set for the employee at the beginning of the year.